megganluu/meganluu/README.md

 - 😄 Pronouns: she/her

 The projects in this repository are majority C++ projects with some Python projects which implement OOP, data structures, and more!

+**How to Run Projects:**
+- C++: Simple console projects that can be run on a console app.
+- Python: Mostly can be run any PyCharm unless using Pandas or Tkinter.
+- Three.JS: Run thorugh WEB GL and requires vite